 Staying active is essential for good health, and even more so for seniors.
-It is common that people worry about their senior loved ones, that they might feel alone and become inactive.
-A lack of mental stimulation has been known to increase the risk of developing conditions such as dementia and other chronic diseases.
+A lack of mental stimulation has been known to increase your risk of developing conditions such as dementia and other chronic diseases.

 Active Ageing through Keeping Fit